julien-poivret/SSH_basic/README.md

 ```
 ( for refreshing the new list of host allowed on the server ).

-Now you can code a simple program for controling gpio or anything remotly with
+Now you can code a simple program on the client side for controling gpio or anything remotly !
-simple command line as simple as that !!! (  more on this in a moment... )
+more on this in a moment...

 for controling the server (on server side):
 	```